Evolution of Gaussian Concentration Bounds under Diffusions: Nonlinear semigroup, gradient bounds, and coupling

 Therefore, if $\mu_{0}$ satisfies $\gcb{D_{0}}$, then we can estimate the first factor in the r.h.s. of \eqref{decomp}

 and so we have to estimate $\lip(V_t(f))$, which in the case of diffusion processes will boil down to estimating $\nabla V_t(f)$.
-Concerning the second factor in \eqref{decomp} we define first the ``truly non-linear'' part of the non-linear generator as follows
+Concerning the second factor in \eqref{decomp} we define first the ``truly nonlinear'' part of the nonlinear generator as follows

 for $f\in \caD(\caL) \cap \caD(\caH)$.
-In the case of diffusion processes, this operator exactly contains the quadratic term of $\caH$, which coincides in turn with the so-called ``carr\'{e} du champ operator'' (see section \ref{agba} below ). \begin{proposition} For regular diffusions on $\R^d$, for any $f\in \caC_c^\infty(\R^d,\R)$, for any probability measure $\mu_{0}$ on $\R^d$, for all $t\geq 0$, we have
+In the case of diffusion processes, this operator exactly contains the quadratic term of $\caH$, which coincides in turn with the so-called ``carr\'{e} du champ operator'' (see Section \ref{subsec:agba} below).